gnulnx/anouman/README.md

         pip install anouman

-**Step 2:** Next you will create an anouman package that will be deployable on an anouman loaded
-        server.
+**Step 2:** Create Anouman Package

+In this step you will use anouman to create a deployable package from your django project.
 Start by navigating to the directory containing your django project.
 This is the directory you originally ran *django-admin.py startproject* from.
 For instance if you ran *django-admin startprojet example* from your home directory then you want to be in your home directory when you issue the following command:

         anouman --django-project=example --domainname=example.com

 Behind the scenes your django project was copied into a directory named example.com/src.
 Inside this directory is another file which contains a listing of python packages you are using for your django projects.
 This was determiend from the output of "pip freeze"

 ### Section2:  Deploying

+**Step 1:** Copy files to server

-**Step 1:** Scp your project to the virtual machine we created above and then log in.
+Scp your project to the virtual machine we created above and then log in.

         scp example.com.tar.gz  anouman@192.168.100.100:/home/anouman

+If you are using sqlite and it is not contained in your project directory then you will now need to copy it to the VM as well. *A future version will take care of copying your database to a default location and updating your setting file*

 Return to the terminal where you are logged into your vm or relogin with:

         ssh anouman@192.168.100.100

-**Step 2:** Copy your Database

-If you are using sqlite and it is not contained in your project directory then you will now need to copy it to the VM as well. *A future version will take care of copying your database to a default location and updating your setting file*

-If you are using sqlite you will need to copy your database file to the server and then update the NAME section of the DATABASE dictionary in settings.py.
-*A future version will take care of copying your database to a default location and updating your setting file*

-**Step 3:** Install anouman into the servers system python repository.
+**Step 2:** Install anouman into the servers system python repository.

         sudo pip install anouman

-**Step 4:** Setup  anouman and deploy your new project.
+**Step 3:** Setup  anouman and deploy your new project.
 The first time you run anouman, with or without arguments, it will install itself and in the process create a wrapped '*anouman*' virtualenv as well as a wrapped '*example.com*' virtualenv.
 For the sake of this tutorial we will do both setup and deployment with one command.

         anouman --deploy example.com.tar.gz

 Follow the intructions when this command finishes to update/source your .bash_profile.
 You should now have your web site deployed behind NGINX/gunicorn.

-**STep 5:** Ensure you database settings are correct.
+**STep 4:** Ensure you database settings are correct.

 Your project should now be locate in example.com/src.
 Please update the DATABASE section to point to your database.
 If it was a MySQL or Postgres running on localhost then you may only need to populate the database.
 If it was MySQL or Postgres on a remotly accessible database then you likely have nothing to do.

 If you are using an sqlite database then I recommend you create example.com/DB and copy your sqlite database into this directory.
 If you are folling along with the tutorial then you would change the NAME section to  /home/anouman/example.com/DB/{name_of_your_db}

-**Step 6**  Assuming you update and sourced .bash_profile at the end of the deployment step you will now have a few shell commands that were appended to the end of your sites virtualenv activate script.
+**Step 5**  Assuming you update and sourced .bash_profile at the end of the deployment step you will now have a few shell commands that were appended to the end of your sites virtualenv activate script.
 For instance to check the status of gunicorn/nginx type:

     site status